The Christian O'Connell Show: Alex Cullen

+Alex Cullen (born 28 November 1980) was the show’s resident sports expert and regular contributor.
+Cullen is also a news presenter for Seven News on the Seven Network.
+Prior to joining the show, he worked as a sports presenter on Today on the Nine Network, a reporter on Sunday Night, and a sports presenter for Seven News Sydney.
+He joined the show on 21 July 2025 and resigned in June 2026, with his last show on 1 June 2026.

 Jack Post

 Jack Post (born 10 November 1987) was O'Connell's producer and sidekick.
 He was previously a producer and contributor to the Hamish & Andy radio show.
 He continued to work on the Hamish & Andy podcast in parallel.
 Post resigned in May 2025 with his last show on 23 May 2025.

 Richie Firth

 Richard Mark Firth (born 8 May 1977) was Christian's co-host in the UK.
 He began working at Absolute Radio when several other members of the breakfast show left for different positions elsewhere in Absolute Radio and on other stations.

 Richie previously worked with O’Connell at a Bournemouth radio station, where he famously was the Travel Chicken.
 In 2015, he and Christian competed in and won the Red Bull Soapbox Race.

-Richie is married and a father of 3.
+Richie is married, and is a father of three.

 Firth also broadcasts on Absolute 80s between 13:00 and 16:00 every weekend.
 Since September 2018, he has co-hosted The Absolute Radio Hometime Show with Andy Bush.

 Richie is also fond of A KFC bargain bucket that he will eat as a starter before his Sunday roast.